Report documents 'degrading' treatment of Indigenous women at Yukon and B.C. mines | CBC News

 The report includes several recommendations, such as including Indigenous women in the creation of policies, legislation and strategies that seek to keep women safe and uphold their social and economic rights.

-"Women would feel safer if, you know, they had a couple of elders out there," said Carla Boss, an Indigenous woman from Lower Post, B.C., who helped interview some of the women, "so that the people on our land would know the power of our language, our culture and the way that we operate."
+"Women would feel safer if, you know, they had a couple of elders out there so that the people on our land would know the power of our language, our culture and the way that we operate," said Carla Boss, an Indigenous woman from Lower Post, B.C., who helped interview some of the women.

+The report also calls for the creation of support groups for women at mine camps.